Drive-Thru Job Interviews Bring Hundreds of Applicants To Stockton-Area McDonald’s

 “Yeah, I’m really excited,” Williams said.

-Roth said this is the first time the restaurant group has done a hiring event like this one.MORE NEWS: Mail Carrier Finds Man, Woman Dead In Front Of Fair Oaks Home
+Roth said this is the first time the restaurant group has done a hiring event like this one.MORE NEWS: Snowmobiler Dies In Nevada County Avalanche After Snow Ledge Gives Way

 They conducted 400 interviews on Monday.